 While both parties aren’t so confident about unemployment going down, some groups are more positive than others when it comes to wages.
 And in fact, this is the financial topic we’re most optimistic about, especially among Democrats.

-When the overall numbers between the two camps are fairly close, when each major financial issue is broken down into age, income, and gender, we see bigger gaps.
+We see bigger gaps when the overall numbers between the two camps are fairly close.
+When each major financial issue is broken down into age, income, and gender, we see bigger gaps.
 For example, older millennials believe in Hillary Clinton’s $20 billion job plan.
 But among younger millennials, 64 percent of Clinton supporters and 66 percent of Trump supporters don’t believe the unemployment rate will improve.

 Still, we’d like to end on a positive note.
-It turns out that the older the voter, the more confidence they have the income gap between the rich and the poor will shrink.
+The older the voter, the more confidence they have the income gap between the rich and the poor will shrink.

 “The most confident who believe that the wealth gap will decrease in the next four years generally cluster around the ages of 45 to 64 for both candidates’ supporters,” the report says.